gikolev/get-data-project/README.md

 The goal of the project is to collect, clean and turn a data set into tidy data that can be used for later analysis.

-[CodeBook.md](..blob/master/CodeBook.md) describes the data, variables, and any transformations performed to clean up the data.
+[CodeBook.md](https://github.com/gikolev/get-data-project/blob/master/CodeBook.md) describes the data, variables, and any transformations performed to clean up the data.

-[run_analysis.R](..blob/master/run_analysis.R) contains the R script used to execute the manipulations described in CodeBook.
+[run_analysis.R](https://github.com/gikolev/get-data-project/blob/master/run_analysis.R) contains the R script used to perform the manipulations described in CodeBook.

-[tidy_data.txt](..blob/master/tidy_data.txt) contains the final output of the R script.
+[tidy_data.txt](https://github.com/gikolev/get-data-project/blob/master/tidy_data.txt) is a .txt version of the tidy data frame produced by running the R script.